Divorce & Dissolution

 This too can take a long while.
 The only exception is if you file for emergency custody of the children, but this can be very difficult to get because the children need to be in immediate danger of physical harm.
 Unfortunately the courts are reluctant to grant these orders because they don’t have all of the information from both parents.
 Also, at least in Franklin County, the preference is Shared Custody and Shared Parenting unless there is a significant issue with the other parent.
 Columbus divorce attorney Abbie Obenour has years of experience with divorce, child custody, spousal support, modifications, and property division.

 Do I have to pay alimony?

-Alimony usually comes into play for marriages that last for many years and there is a significant difference in income between the parties.
-The longer you have been married and the bigger the difference in income, the more likely you are to receive alimony in your divorce.
-The general rule of thumb for alimony is that you get one year of alimony for every three years of marriage.
+Alimony, or spousal support, usually comes into play for marriages that last for many years and there is a significant difference in income between the parties.
+The longer you have been married and the bigger the difference in income, the more likely you are to receive spousal support in your divorce.
+The informal rule of thumb for spousal support, in cases where it is appropriate, is one year of spousal support for every three years of marriage.

 What happens if we get back together and want to cancel the divorce?

 You can always reconcile at any time up until the date of the final hearing.
 You will simply need to file a motion to withdraw your complaint for divorce or petition for dissolution and the court will close the case.
 But remember, if you decide to refile down the road, you will need to disclose that you had a prior case with the courts to the assignment office.
 Contact our divorce lawyer in Columbus, Ohio for more info.